scorpido74/azure-docs.nl-nl/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Als u wilt de registratie van het abonnement, moet u de volgende opdracht uitvoeren:
+1. Als u de registratie van het abonnement wilt opheffen, voert u de volgende opdracht uit:

         # sudo subscription-manager unregister

-1. Voer de volgende opdrachten voor de inrichting van de virtuele machine ongedaan maken en voorbereiden voor het inrichten op Azure:
+1. Voer de volgende opdrachten uit om de inrichting van de virtuele machine ongedaan te maken en deze voor te bereiden voor de inrichting van Azure:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step